allissonalmeida/sentiment_analyse/README.md

-# sentiment_analyse
+# Project Sentiment Analyse
+Created at: 2022-10-14
-Modelo em Python de análise de sentimentos aplicado a mensagens do Twitter
+Review:Modelo em Python de análise de sentimentos aplicado a mensagens do Twitter